Key Takeaways

 • Businesses needing higher limits or specialty endorsements

-• Complex risks that digital insurers decline
+• Risks that standard digital insurers decline

 • Owners who prioritize carrier choice over speed